inuhoo/rock-paper-scissors/README.md

 ----------

  Part two of this project consists of refactoring the code to include an in browser GUI (graphical user interface).
+Instead of being a best of 5 rounds the new code should keep track of each game and announce the first player to win 5 rounds.
+I will also be adding some extra css to improve the appearance of the game.

+ Instructions from the curriculum are as follows:

 * ~~Copy your original code into a new file so you don’t lose it.~~
     * **branch created**
 * ~~For now, remove the logic that plays exactly five rounds.~~
     * **removed five round loop**
 * ~~Create three buttons, one for each selection.
-Add an event listener to the buttons that calls your playRound function with the correct playerSelection every time a button is clicked. ~~
+Add an event listener to the buttons that calls your playRound function with the correct playerSelection every time a button is clicked.~~
-    **buttons created using images and playRound is called on click**
+    * **buttons created using images and playRound is called on click**
-* Add a div for displaying results and change all of your console.logs into DOM methods.
+* ~~Add a div for displaying results and change all of your console.logs into DOM methods.~~
+    * **results div added**
-* Display the running score, and announce a winner of the game once one player reaches 5 points.
+* ~~Display the running score, and announce a winner of the game once one player reaches 5 points.~~
-* You will likely have to refactor (rework/rewrite) your original code to make it work for this.
-That’s OK!
-Reworking old code is an important part of the programmer’s life.
+    * **running total is display and winner is announced**